Active Localization of Close-range Adversarial Acoustic Sources for Underwater Data Center Surveillance: Related Work: Acoustic Source Localization Underwater

 \subsection{Transmitter-Receiver Setups}

-Underwater sound source localization systems are broadly categorized into two settings: a static transmitter and mobile receiver array, or a mobile transmitter and static receiver array~\cite{erol2011survey,liu2012doubly,ferreira2023single}.
+Underwater SSL systems are broadly categorized into two settings: a static transmitter and mobile receiver array, or a mobile transmitter and static receiver array~\cite{erol2011survey,liu2012doubly,ferreira2023single}.
 Classical long-baseline systems belong to the former, where a fixed beacon on the seafloor emits known signals that are detected by a towed or autonomous hydrophone array~\cite{li2023long,chi2020design,zhu2020long}.
 In contrast, marine bio-acoustics represents the latter, where vocalizing animals act as mobile sources while fixed or drifting hydrophones serve as receivers~\cite{gedamke2001localization,hendricks2019automated}.
 These approaches are suitable for far-field scenarios (up to hundreds of kilometers) and rely on multiple receiver elements to resolve both the direction and range of the source.
 Recent works have explored optimal array geometries~\cite{tollefsen2016source,kim2025optimal} for accurate localization of floating/submerged acoustic sources.
 For instance, Baron \etal~\cite{baron2020hydrophone} demonstrate that an array of $21$ hydrophones configured in a tip-down conical pattern provides maximum spatial coverage within $350$\,Hz to $7$\,kHz frequency band for long-range source tracking.
 While effective, such designs are logistically complex, suffer from clock drift across receiver channels, and are often not suitable for deployment in constrained underwater environments.
-CLEAR~\cite{kazzazi2025clear} presents a minimal receiver architecture consisting of $N+1$ hydrophones to localize a source in $N$-dimensional space.
-Our proposed work further reduces the number of receivers by utilizing only two hydrophones in a heterogeneous configuration: one fixed hydrophone mounted on the infrastructure, and one mobile hydrophone carried by a surveillance robot.
+CLEAR~\cite{kazzazi2025clear} presents a minimal receiver architecture consisting of $N+1$ hydrophones to localize a source in $N$-dimensional space. \rebuttal{Our work explores a different design: one fixed receiver on the infrastructure and one mobile receiver on a surveillance robot.
+This heterogeneous configuration reduces the number of fixed sensors while using receiver motion to increase spatial diversity over time.}